 We’ve all had the urge to tweeze grey hairs when they sprout up, but resist.
-“Plucking out grey hairs can damage the follicle, and then sometimes your hair just won’t grow back,” says Toronto-based Kristjan Hayden, creative director for Aveda Canada.
+“Plucking out grey hairs can damage the follicle, and then sometimes your hair just won’t grow back,” says Toronto-based hairstylist Kristjan Hayden.
 “As your number of greys increases, you will end up pulling out more and more.
 Since hair naturally thins as you get older, you don’t want to encourage it.”

 Blend the texture

 Since grey hair lacks pigment, it tends to have a different texture than the rest of your mane.
 “On finer hair, greys could be coarse, and on coarser hair, they can be fine, or sometimes it can be a combination of the two,” says Joan Novak, an independent colour stylist based in Whistler, B.C.
 To have your greys play nice with the rest of your hair, styling tools and products are essential.
 Novak recommends using a smoothing cream to manage your hair and to help control frizz.
 Ingrid Reinhart, a Toronto hairstylist, swears by hair oils to coax stubborn strands into place.